 To combat the relative illiquidity of the life settlement market, some investors are searching for the holy grail of a centralised traded life policy platform.
-Lack of liquidity is one of the key disincentives for investors looking at entering the market.
-And we appreciate that, with historical volatility in traditional investments, a limited liquidity market makes some institutional investors uneasy.
-However, a sufficiently diversified asset allocation will compensate for some illiquidity in the life settlements market.
+Lack of liquidity is one of the key disincentives for investors new to the market.
+With historical volatility in traditional investments, a limited liquidity market makes some institutional investors uneasy.
+However, sufficiently diversified asset allocation will compensate for some illiquidity in the life settlements market.
 Let us tell you how.

 Why are investors looking for liquidity in the market?

-Potentially entering the life settlements market through a traded life policy platform would give investors comfort to enter and exit the market based on it’s changing market value.
-However, when investing in life polices you are unable to determine the true value of return until all polices have matured.
+Potentially entering the life settlements market through a traded life policy platform would give investors comfort.
+To clarify, they could enter and exit the market based on it’s changing market value.
+However, when investing in life policies you are unable to determine the true value of return until all polices have matured.
 The cycle of returns heavily relies on the idiosyncratic nature of each asset.

 Also, it’s typical of a highly traded market to be more volatile.
-It’s an unfortunate consequence of easily traded securities that in times of market stress they take on unwelcome correlation to those adverse events.
+In times of market stress, a consequence of easily traded securities is its correlation to adverse events.
 When there are more sellers than buyers in the market, the price goes down, often dramatically.
-This distressed price does not reflect the intrinsic value of the asset.
+However, this distressed price does not reflect the intrinsic value of this asset.
 Therefore, the concept of “Market Value” is not nearly so clear.

-Low liquidity assets can certainly have their place in a diversified portfolio if the manager has gotten their portfolio construction right.
-Infrastructure investments (say a Toll Road) are a classic example of a high-quality asset but with little or no liquidity.
+Low liquidity assets can certainly have their place in a diversified portfolio.
+However, it’s essential that portfolio construction can take advantage of this limited liquidity.
+Infrastructure investments (say a Toll Road) are a classic example.
+A high-quality asset but with little or no liquidity.

-The lack of liquidity shields investors from the volatility of electronically traded markets.
+The lack of liquidity can shield investors from the volatility.

 So why are life policies less liquid?

-- Secondary US Life Insurance contracts (Life Settlements) are non-identical, longevity based investments that are offered for sale on behalf of their original policy owner when they become surplus to that owner’s needs.
-These life insurance contracts sometimes are traded several times over their period of existence but they certainly do not lend themselves to rapid trading like stocks and bonds.
-Transactions are very labour intensive with extensive due diligence required and a very extensive documentation.
+- Secondary US Life Insurance contracts (Life Settlements) are non-identical, longevity based investments.
+Evidently, these life insurance contracts can be traded several times.
+However, they certainly do not lend themselves to rapid trading like stocks and bonds.
+Transactions are very labour intensive with extensive due diligence and documentation required.

 - There are well over 1000 US Life Companies and no transfer forms are standard.